jugglinmike/command-the-command-line/src/material/01-intro/04-vagrant/index.md

 ???

-The command `vagrant up`, when invoked from a directory containing a file named `Vagrantfile` will initialize a new virtual machine.
-This is a full operating system (sometimes called the "guest") that is completely isolated from the one that created it (e.g. your operating system, also known as the "host").
+When we run the command `vagrant up` from a directory that has a file `Vagrantfile`, a new virtual machine will be created for us.

 ---